-Historically, the one-year change in the reserve estimate for this product line over the last nine years has varied from -25% to -5% (averaging -15%) for the Company, and from -14% to -5% (averaging -8%) for the industry overall.
+Historically, the one-year change in the reserve estimate for this product line over the last nine years has varied from -22% to -5% (averaging -13%) for the Company, and from -14% to -5% (averaging -8%) for the industry overall.
 The Company's year-to-year changes are driven by, and are based on, observed events during the year.
 The Company believes that its range of historical outcomes is illustrative of reasonably possible one-year changes in reserve estimates for this product line.
-Commercial property reserves represent approximately 3% of the Company's total claims and claim adjustment expense reserves.
+Commercial property reserves represent approximately 2% of the Company's total claims and claim adjustment expense reserves.

 Since commercial property is considered a short tail coverage, the one year change for commercial property can be more volatile than that for the longer tail product lines.
 This is due to the fact that the majority of the reserve for commercial property relates to the most recent accident year, which is subject to the most uncertainty for all product lines.
-This recent accident year uncertainty is relevant to commercial property because of weather-related events which tend to be concentrated in the second half of the year, and generally are not completely resolved until the following year.
+This recent accident year uncertainty is relevant to commercial property because weather-related events that occur in the second half of the year may not be completely resolved until the following year.
 Reserve estimates associated with major catastrophes may take even longer to resolve.
 The reserve estimates for this product line are also potentially subject to material changes due to uncertainty in measuring ultimate losses for significant catastrophes such as Storm Sandy and wildfires.

-The Company's change in reserve estimate for this product line was -11% for 2018, -9% for 2017 and -9% for 2016.
+The Company's change in reserve estimate for this product line was -6% for 2019, -11% for 2018 and -9% for 2017.
+The 2019 change primarily reflected better than expected loss experience related to both catastrophe and non-catastrophe losses for accident years 2016 through 2018.
 The 2018 change primarily reflected better than expected loss experience related to both catastrophe and non-catastrophe losses for accident years 2015 through 2017.
+The 2017 change primarily reflected better than expected loss experience related to non-catastrophe losses for accident years 2015 through 2017.
 The 2017 change primarily reflected better than expected loss experience related to non-catastrophe losses for accident years 2015 and 2016.
-The 2016 change primarily reflected better than expected loss experience related to non-catastrophe losses for accident years 2015 and 2016.
-The 2016 change primarily reflected better than expected loss experience related to non-catastrophe losses for accident years 2015 and 2016.